 - Day 4 – 2 avocados (again with Himalayan sea and apple cider vinegar) + 1 tablespoon of coconut oil + 1 tablespoon of MCT oil (C8)

 - Day 5 – Nothing until I broke the fast in the evening

 You can see I didn’t adhere strictly to the fast mimicking diet, and was generally under the prescribed amount of calories.
-But was far in excess of a simple water fast.
+But, despite the lack of full compliance with the fast mimicking diet I was still far in excess of a simple water fast.

 From the end of day 1, my ketones were elevated (no doubt helped by the MCT oil).
 Highest they reached was about 4.4mmol/L, with blood glucose simultaneously at 2.8mmol/L.

 The measurement of blood ketones and blood glucose come in useful for 3 main things:

 - Tracking your transition into ketosis – and correlating how you feel with where you are in ketosis